 Every two years, the British Society for the History of Science (BSHS) awards its Dingle Prize for the best popular book on scientific history.
 This year’s winner is Andrea Wulf, who has written a wonderful book about Alexander von Humboldt, The Invention of Nature.
-Although she rarely accepts speaking invitations, she has generously agreed to lecture for us at the Science Museum for one of their Lates evenings on Wednesday 30 May from 7.30-8.30pm.
+She has generously agreed to lecture for us at the Science Museum for one of their Lates evenings on Wednesday 30 May from 7.30-8.30pm.

 You can book your place here.